Last updated: March 31, 2022

 Optum has temporarily expanded our policies around telehealth services to make it easier for UnitedHealthcare members to connect with their behavioral health provider during the COVID-19 public health emergency.
 The Centers for Medicare and Medicaid (CMS) have waived telehealth originating site restrictions and extended the expansion of telehealth access for UnitedHealthcare Medicare Advantage members in accordance with the time frames listed below:

-Commercial Membership: The above flexibilities are effective for in-network providers through December 31, 2021.
+Commercial Membership: The above flexibilities are effective for in-network providers through June 15, 2022 and are set to end effective June 16, 2022.
 For out-of-network providers, these flexibilities may be applicable in accordance with the member’s benefit plan and as mandated by the state.

 Medicare Advantage Membership: This change in policy is effective as follows: